jmaygarden/ftl-tools/README.md

 ftl-tools
 =========

 This is a collection of Python scripts for dealing with Faster Than Light profiles.
+The motivation was playing on multiple computers and wanting to keep the achievements synchronized.